npryce/snodge/doc/mutagen-operators.md

 ### Map

-The `map` function returns a mutagen that generates one mutant by applying a function to the original.
+The `map` function returns a mutagen that generates one mutant by applying a function to the original value.

 For example: